lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 # Statement of tutorial objectives

 The aim of this tutorial is to demonstrate a workflow for discovering and characterising genomic structural variations.
-This is acheived by mapping Nanopore long sequence reads to a reference genome and evaluating discordant mapping coordinates with the **`Sniffles`** software.
-This version of the tutorial may be used to identify large insertion and deletion events.
+This is achieved by mapping Nanopore long sequence reads to a reference genome and evaluating discordant mapping coordinates using the **`Sniffles`** software.
+This tutorial is based on the [Oxford Nanopore pipeline-structural-variation project](https://github.com/nanoporetech/pipeline-structural-variation) available from out Github pages and may be used to identify large insertion and deletion events.

-The tutorial is packaged with example data, and the workflow can be reproduced to address questions such as
+The tutorial is packaged with example data from the [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle), and the workflow can be reproduced to address questions such as

 * How many sequence reads map to the reference genome?
 * What is the depth of coverage across the genome
+* How many structural variations can be identified, and what how frequent are the different types
+* What is the precision and recall of structural variants from a reference truthset?

 Editing the workflow's configuration file, **`config.yml`**, will allow the analyses to be run using different DNA sequence collections, reference genomes, and with different parameters to tune the structural variation discovery workflow.